smithaldon1/DueMore/README.md

-# DueMore
+# duemore_new
-Due More is a task and project management app in development by Smith Brothers Development, LLC
+ This is a restructure and simplification of the "duemore" repository